Nickslabcode/Nickslabcode/README.md

 I'm a lifelong learner who's recently transitioned from support to coding.
 Recently completing Telerik Academy’s JavaScript track, I’ve spent the last 6 months diving into Javascript and web development, and I’m excited to grow even more.
 With a passion for problem-solving and building user-friendly applications, I’m eager to bring my enthusiasm and dedication to a junior developer role.

 ### 🚀 What I'm Working On:
 - **JavaScript & React Development:** Still early in my journey, but I’m already building dynamic web applications, with a drive to constantly improve.
 - **Learning by Doing:** I’m hands-on with projects, experimenting with new frameworks and best practices to expand my skillset.
-- **Collaboration:** Coming from customer support, I know the value of teamwork, I have applied it in my [3 biggest projects](https://github.com/yourusername?tab=repositories&q=&type=&language=&sort=stargazers) so far and I'm eager to apply it in tech teams while continuing to learn from others.

 ### ⚙️ Technology Stack:
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)